CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms users would say: Neo4j, Apache Spark, Databricks, SparkSession, DataFrame, PySpark, Scala, Delta Lake, MERGE, Cypher, SaveMode, neo4j-connector-apache-spark.
-These are the exact terms a user working in this domain would use.
+Excellent coverage of natural terms users would say: Neo4j, Apache Spark, Databricks, SparkSession, DataFrame, PySpark, Scala, Delta Lake, MERGE, SaveMode, neo4j-connector-apache-spark, Cypher, relationship scan.
+These are all terms a user working in this domain would naturally use.

 3 / 3